 Principle 8: Provide scaffolds for difficult tasks

 ‘Scaffolding’ is a teaching technique which is founded on research into young children’s learning in the 1970s (Wood et al, 1976).
 Many approaches to early education at that time emphasised children’s free exploration, with adults standing back and not interfering.
 Others put their emphasis on direct instruction and modelling.

 To take the simple example of jigsaws, if a child found it difficult to complete a puzzle in the first type of setting, the adult might be encouraging and say ‘try again’.
 This might indicate that the adult’s belief is that all early learning has to be all under the child’s control.
 In the second type of setting, the adult might help the child by gently picking up the troublesome piece and showing the child how to fit it in.

 Neither of those approaches helps a child to develop more effective ways of solving problems like that in the future.

 A ‘scaffolding’ approach might involve the adult in thinking out loud: ‘hmm, you keep pushing the piece there but it won’t fit.
 I wonder if turning it might help?’
 Sometimes children follow the verbal prompt and it helps them.
 Other times, the verbal prompt needs to be followed by the adult’s actual demonstration.
-The adult might then continue to encourage the child by scaffolding their learning: ‘ok, now this piece.
+The adult might then continue to encourage the child by Progressively introducing students to new concepts to support their learning More their learning: ‘ok, now this piece.
 It’s red.
 Does that help us?’